Malware: Purposes

 Since the rise of widespread broadband Internet access, malicious software has more frequently been designed for profit.
 Since 2003, the majority of widespread viruses and worms have been designed to take control of users' computers for illicit purposes.
 Infected "zombie computers" can be used to send email spam, to host contraband data such as child pornography, or to engage in distributed denial-of-service attacks as a form of extortion.
 Malware is used broadly against government or corporate websites to gather sensitive information, or to disrupt their operation in general.
 Further, malware can be used against individuals to gain information such as personal identification numbers or details, bank or credit card numbers, and passwords.

+Beyond its use in criminal enterprises, malware has also been deployed as a tool for sabotage, often driven by political objectives.
+A notable example is Stuxnet, which was engineered to interfere with specific industrial control systems.

-In addition to criminal money-making, malware can be used for sabotage, often for political motives.
-Stuxnet, for example, was designed to disrupt very specific industrial equipment.
-There have been politically motivated attacks which spread over and shut down large computer networks, including massive deletion of files and corruption of master boot records, described as "computer killing."
-Such attacks were made on Sony Pictures Entertainment (25 November 2014, using malware known as Shamoon or W32.Disttrack) and Saudi Aramco (August 2012).
+In other cases, politically motivated malware attacks have targeted entire networks, causing widespread disruption.
+These incidents have included the mass deletion of files and damage to master boot records—actions sometimes described as "computer killing."
+High-profile examples include the attack on Sony Pictures Entertainment in November 2014, which involved malware known as Shamoon (also referred to as W32.Disttrack), and a similar strike against Saudi Aramco in August 2012.

+In 2024, a botnet owner was arrested for engaging in a pay-per-install operation for financial gain.

 Types

-There are many possible ways of categorizing malware and some malicious software may overlap into two or more categories.
-Broadly, software can categorised into three types: (i) goodware; (ii) greyware and (iii) malware.
+Malware can be classified in numerous ways, and certain malicious programs may fall into two or more categories simultaneously.
+Broadly, software can categorised into three types: (i) goodware; (ii) grayware and (iii) malware.

 Malware

 Virus

-A computer virus is software usually hidden within another seemingly innocuous program that can produce copies of itself and insert them into other programs or files, and that usually performs a harmful action (such as destroying data).
+A computer virus is software usually hidden within another seemingly harmless program that can produce copies of itself and insert them into other programs or files, and that usually performs a harmful action (such as destroying data).
 They have been likened to biological viruses.
 An example of this is a portable execution infection, a technique, usually used to spread malware, that inserts extra data or executable code into PE files.
 A computer virus is software that embeds itself in some other executable software (including the operating system itself) on the target system without the user's knowledge and consent and when it is run, the virus is spread to other executable files.